-“With demand for I-O psychologists expected to grow by 53% by 2022, according to the Bureau of Labor Statistics, our graduates will have exciting career options,” says Lori LaCivita, PhD, Walden University program director and I-O Psychology Candidate for the Executive Board of the Society for Industrial and Organizational Psychology (SIOP).*
+“With demand for I-O psychologists expected to grow by 8% by 2026, according to the Bureau of Labor Statistics, our graduates will have exciting career options,” says Lori LaCivita, PhD, Walden University program director and I-O Psychology Candidate for the Executive Board of the Society for Industrial and Organizational Psychology (SIOP).1

 Survey Reveals Detailed Salary Data for I-O Psychologists With PhDs

-In January 2013, SIOP conducted a comprehensive survey of their members with master’s degrees and doctorates.
-Results were based on 1,120 respondents who work full-time as industrial and organizational psychologists.
-The SIOP 2012 Income and Employment Survey revealed important income data for I-O psychologists with all levels of education from BS in Psychology degrees to PhDs.
+In February 2017, SIOP released a comprehensive survey of their members with master’s degrees and doctorates.
+Results were based on 1,199 respondents who work full-time as industrial and organizational psychologists.
+The SIOP 2016 Income and Employment Report2 revealed important income data for I-O psychologists with all levels of education from BS in Psychology degrees to PhDs.